SaiSharathParsi1995/mastodon/doc/content/source/materials/ComputeLRIsolatorElasticity.md

 A_s=A\frac{h}{T_r} \; \; \; \; and \; \; \; \; I_s=I\frac{h}{T_r}
 \end{equation}

-Equation (1) provides critical buckling load value at zero horizontal displacement.
-Experimental investigations have shown that the critical buckling load is a function of the horizontal deformation in the bearing.
+Equation (1) provides critical buckling load value at zero shear displacement.
+Experimental investigations have shown that the critical buckling load is a function of the shear deformation in the bearing.
 [citet:warnandwhittaker2006] proposed a simplified expression for critical buckling load as a function of overlap bonded rubber area.
-This value is updated at every analysis step based on the current horizontal deformation in the bearing.
+This value is updated at every analysis step based on the current shear deformation in the bearing.

 \begin{equation}
 P_{cr} = \begin{cases}